 Knee Resurfacing with MAKOplasty®

-MAKOplasty knee resurfacing*:
+Advantages of MAKOplasty knee resurfacing*:

 - More “natural feeling” knee following surgery

-- Faster return to daily activities
+- More rapid recovery means a you faster return to daily activities

 - Spares healthy bone (allowing a patient to keep up to 72-percent more bone than with a “total knee” replacement procedure) and surrounding tissue.